-- Get Started Program: By answering a few online questions about your areas of interest, you will receive a customized program for your exercise of choice, including instructions on how to get started and suggested online workout videos. - 8,000+ on-demand videos through the website and mobile app digital library, including the Silver&Fit Signature Series Classes ®. - Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.\ You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
-Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination. - One Home Fitness kit per year including options such as a Fitbit or Garmin Activity Tracker, yoga kits, Pilates kits, swim kits, strength kits, and more. - Healthy Aging Coaching sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health. - The Silver&Fit ConnectedTM tool for tracking your activity. - Rewards, such as hats and pins, for reaching new milestones.
+What you must pay What you must pay when you get these when you get these Services that are covered for you services In-Network services Out-of-Network Health and wellness education programs III-Network Out-or-Network (continued) Fitness Center Membership: You can visit a participating fitness center or YMCA near you that takes part in the program.
+You also have access to the Premium Fitness Network, which includes additional fitness center and studio choices and unique experiences like swimming centers, rock climbing gyms, and rowing centers, each with a buy-up price.
+Many participating fitness centers may also offer low-impact classes focused on improving and increasing muscular strength and endurance, mobility, flexibility, range of motion, balance, agility, and coordination.
+One Home Fitness kit per year including options such as a Fitbit or Garmin Activity Tracker, yoga kits, Pilates kits, swim kits, strength kits, and more.
+Healthy Aging Coaching sessions by telephone with a trained coach where you can discuss topics like exercise, nutrition, social isolation, and brain health.
+The Silver&Fit Connected[TM] tool for tracking your activity.
+Rewards, such as hats and pins, for reaching new milestones.
+Online Healthy Aging classes.
+Online quarterly newsletter.
+The Silver&Fit program has Something for Everyone ®!
+Non-standard services that call for an added fee are not part of the Silver&Fit program and will not be reimbursed.